brian-walvoord/greenfield/README.md

 * Get api key from [TMDB](https://www.themoviedb.org/documentation/api)

 # Setup
-Begin by running the following command in the root folder to install depencies
+Begin by running the following command in the root folder to install dependencies
 ```
 npm install
 ```